dinaRodeny/Selenium/README.md

 # Selenium
-Register page by Selenium linked with Maven and TestNG
+Register page by Selenium linked with Maven and TestNG and POM